ma2k8/sbt-ecr/README.md

     VERSION_TAG=myfeature sbt ecr:push

+## Cross account

+By default, when the login task is executed, the Authenticate token does not have a **registry id**.

+When you use ECR with one AWS account, this value leave it as default Nil.

+Example usage:
+    repositoryDomain in Ecr := "your ecr repository domain" registryIds in Ecr ++= Seq("your AWS account id")

 ## Repository security policy configuration

 By default, when the `createRepository` task is executed, the new repository does not have a **security policy**